Tekkni/XPU-Preflight/README.md

 It probably won't prevent black images entirely, but it does help stop them from becoming persistent.
 Without it, once you get a black image, every generation after that goes black too.
 This extension resets the VAE GPU state before each generation, which breaks that chain.

 You're trading a bit of speed for stability.
+A varied set of Illustrious/NoobAI models were tested.

 ComfyUI settings used: